Kittamaqundi: Etymology

-When English first visited the town, in 1634, they learned it was named after the relatively new Tayac (Emperor) Kittamaquund, who had assumed power the previous year after killing his brother Wannas.
+When English first visited the town, in 1634, they learned it was named after the relatively new Tayac (leader) named Kittamaquund, who had assumed power the previous year after killing his brother Wannas.
 Some English transliterated the Algonkian name Kittamaquund as Chitomachen.
 One author translated Kittamaqundi as "Great Beaver Place" and Chitomachen as "strong bear".

 History

 Previously, the Piscataway's principal town (and the site of its cemetery and holy places) had been Moyaone on the Accokeek Creek near the Potomac River, which was abandoned after a fire.
-Famine and disease in previous years, and retaliation by either the English or tribes in the Powhatan Confederacy could have contributed to Moyaone's abandonment, for Kittamaquund would pursue an assimilation or accommodation strategy with the English.
-Wahunsenacawh, the former paramount chieftain of the Powhatan Confederacy across the Potomac River, had died in 1618, and in his last years had convinced his subordinate tribes near Jamestown, Virginia (including the Kecoughtan and Chickahominy) to stop trading grain to the English settlers, who he wished would leave.
-The Piscataway (later called the Piscataway-Conoys), who although speaking a related Algonquin tongue were not under Powhatan's control, remained willing to trade foodstuffs with the English who sailed to their village, since they sought assistance against Susquehannock and Seneca raiders.
-On March 22, 1622, the new war-leader of the Powhatan Confederacy, Opchanacanough, led a series of coordinated attacks on English settlements, nearly wiping out the Jamestown settlement but for warnings given the colonists by natives friendly to them, thus beginning the second Anglo-Powhatan war.
+Famine and disease in previous years, and retaliation by either the English or members of the Powhatan Confederacy could have contributed to Moyaone's abandonment, for Kittamaquund would pursue an assimilation or accommodation strategy with the English.
+Wahunsenacawh, the former Mamanatowick of the Powhatan Confederacy across the Potomac River, had died in 1618, and in his last years had convinced his member tribes near Jamestown, Virginia (including the Kecoughtan and Chickahominy) to stop trading grain to the English settlers, who he wished would leave.
+The Piscataway (later called Conoys), who were not under Powhatan's control, remained willing to trade foodstuffs with the English who sailed to their village, since they sought assistance against Susquehannock and Seneca raiders.
+On March 22, 1622, the new Mamanatowick of the Powhatan Confederacy, Opchanacanough, led a series of coordinated attacks on English settlements, nearly wiping out the Jamestown settlement but for warnings given the colonists by natives friendly to them, thus beginning the second Anglo-Powhatan war.

 In June 1639, Jesuits led by Father Andrew White established a mission at Kittamaqundi.
-White wrote of curing Kittamaquund and his son of an illness with a combination of a powder, holy water, and blood letting and baptizing a condemned tribesman before execution.
-On 5 July 1640 Fr.
+White wrote of curing Kittamaquund and his son of an illness with a combination of a powder, holy water, and bloodletting and baptizing a condemned tribesman before execution.
+On 5 July 1640, Fr.
 White baptised the chief as "Charles" and his wife as "Mary" along with his counselor Mosorcoques as John.
 White then married Charles and Mary.
 The couple entrusted their seven-year-old daughter (also Mary) to Governor Leonard Calvert and his sister-in-law Margaret Brent for education in English ways at St. Mary's City, Maryland.
 By 1642, six Jesuits lived in the village.
 The Jesuits abandoned the village in 1643 after Susquehannock raiders took men and supplies.
-In 1644, as both another Anglo-Powhatan war neared its end and English religious wars spread and nearly obliterated the Maryland colony, English occupied the town as a protective outpost.
+In 1644, as another Anglo-Powhatan war neared its end and English religious wars spread and nearly obliterated the Maryland colony, the English occupied the town as a protective outpost.

-By 1675, Susquehannock displaced by English settlers had taken over Kittamaqundi's agricultural fields and built a 180 foot long palisade wall.
+By 1675, the Susquehannock displaced by English settlers who had taken over Kittamaqundi's agricultural fields and built a 180 foot long palisade wall.
 Virginia and Maryland militia led by Major Truman blamed the Susquehannock for killing settlers across the Potomac River in Stafford County, Virginia.
 Their killing of five Susquehannock chiefs who agreed to a peace parley, as well as the town's destruction, led to revenge killings across the Potomac in Virginia, precipitating Bacon's Rebellion.